ivos/git-crash-course/Readme.md

   If there is more to say, make an empty row and continue with paragraphs below it.
-- If the commit resolves an issue from an issue tracking system, include its number at the beginning of the message, usually preceded with a hash tag.
+- If the commit resolves an issue from an issue tracking system, include its number at the end of the message, after an empty separator line, usually preceded with a hash tag.

+Example commit message:

+    feat: Validate customer name length

+    Detailed explanation of the change - optional.
+This is a paragraph wrapped at 50 - 70 chars width.

+    Resolves: #234

 ### 5.4 What and when to commit